tuc289/rhAMR/README.md

 #### 2. Human fecal metagenomics samples processing and AMR gene alignment (MG-Rast)

-Raw sequences were uploadted to MG-Rast for AMR gene detection (This step can be done using AMRplusplus2, is it better to switch or not?)
+Raw sequences were uploadted to MG-Rast for AMR gene detection (Not to self - This step can be done using AMRplusplus2, is it better to switch or not?)

 #### 3. rhAMR data analysis by AMRplusplus2